-Actions Supports Difficulty ACTION 4.1 2020-2023 (YEARS 0-3) Expand education and awareness efforts for residents and businesses on City's sidewalk snow and ice removal ordinance related standards and responsibilities.
-Safety, Equity, Mobility, Active e, partnerships Low 2020-2023 (YEARS 0-3) Collaborate with the Neighborhood and Community Relation Department to build and share a list of community resources clearing sidewalks to help clear snow for those who are unable for partnerships Low DO ACTION 4.3 2020-2023 (YEARS 0-3) Work in partnership with Metro Transit to develop enhanced winter maintenance standards and enforcement for transit stops and stations.
-See Transit Strategy 6 Safety, Mobility, Active partnerships Medium 2020-2023 (YEARS 0-3) Change 311 and related property reports language to more accurately communicate when issues are resolved in the computer system vs. on the street as snow and ice complaints are received and processed.
-Mobility Low ACTION 4.5 2020-2023 (YEARS 0-3) Consider further streamlining inspection process by eliminati sending an Order to Correct and instead proceed with authorizing snow removal or ice mitigation. ing Mobility Medium ACTION 4.6 2020-2023 (YEARS 0-3) Consider adding financial penalties to properties out of compliance with snow and ice clearing responsibilities, with a emphasis on properties with repeat issues.
-Safety, Equity, Mobility Medium ACTION 4.7 2020-2023 (YEARS 0-3) Evaluate feasibility of changing City of Minneapolis Ordinance 445.20 for sidewalk clearing to require clearing the sidewalks earlier.
-1 // High
+Actions Supports Difficulty 1 ACTION 4.1 2020-2023 (YEARS 0-3) Expand education and awareness efforts for residents and businesses on City's sidewalk snow and ice removal ordinance, related standards and responsibilities.
+Safety, Equity, Mobility, Active partnerships Low DO ACTION 4.2 2020-2023 (YEARS 0-3) Collaborate with the Neighborhood and Community Relations Department to build and share a list of community resources for clearing sidewalks to help clear snow for those who are unable.
+Safety, Equity, Mobility, Active partnerships Low D0 2 ACTION 4.3 2020-2023 (YEARS 0-3) Work in partnership with Metro Transit to develop enhanced winter maintenance standards and enforcement for transit stops and stations.
+See Transit Strategy 6 Safety, Mobility, Active partnerships Medium DO ACTION 4.4 2020-2023 (YEARS 0-3) Change 311 and related property reports language to more accurately communicate when issues are resolved in the computer system vs. on the street as snow and ice complaints are received and processed.
+Mobility Low DO ACTION 4.5 2020-2023 (YEARS 0-3) Consider further streamlining inspection process by eliminating sending an Order to Correct and instead proceed with authorizing snow removal or ice mitigation.
+Mobility Medium DO ACTION 4.6 2020-2023 (YEARS 0-3) Consider adding financial penalties to properties out of compliance with snow and ice clearing responsibilities, with an emphasis on properties with repeat issues.
+Safety, Equity, Mobility Medium DO ACTION 4.7 2020-2023 (YEARS 0-3) Evaluate feasibility of changing City of Minneapolis Ordinance 445.20 for sidewalk clearing to require clearing the sidewalks earlier.
+Equity, Mobility High